 Four years later, the federal government was basically forced to drop its case against Harborside.
 The prosecution fell apart when attorneys in other suits started using as their defense a new law that a bipartisan pair of lawmakers successfully, and deftly, attached to federal spending bills that made it illegal for the Department of Justice to interfere with state-approved medical cannabis (it was sponsored by former California Reps.
 Dana Rohrabacher (R) and Sam Farr (D), thus it’s simply known as ‘Rohrabacher-Farr,’ at least in the seemingly creativity-starved confines of Capitol Hill).

-Skirting a federal sentence was one thing, but DeAngelo has never forgotten that Harris abandoned him and other OG’s of the very industry she previously shook down for campaign cash.
+Still, DeAngelo has never forgotten that Harris abandoned him and other OGs of the very industry she previously shook down for campaign cash.

-This wouldn’t be her only failure to support marijuana advocates while Harris was the attorney general.
+This wouldn’t be Harris’ only failure to support marijuana advocates while she was attorney general.
 In 2010, when a ballot measure for recreational pot, Prop.
 19, emerged, Harris co-authored an argument against it in the voter guide.

-Before becoming DA herself, Harris worked for the most progressive prosecutor, in the most progressive DA’s office that the most progressive American city had ever seen.
+Before becoming San Francisco District Attorney herself, Harris worked for the most progressive prosecutor, in the most progressive DA’s office that the most progressive American city had ever seen.
 She worked for none other than Terence Hallinan.